yaakov-h/ws-proxy/README.md

               protocol: TCP
 ```

-Creating a corresponding Service and Ingress are left as an excercise for the reader.
+Creating a corresponding Secret, Service and Ingress are left as an excercise for the reader.